Noctsol/lib-py-helpme/README.md

 # lib-py-helpu
 Phonetic - *| help juː |*

-Library on PYPI that contains some very lazy mode methods.
+Library on PYPI that contains some very lazy methods.
-Because who actually wants to do any work?

 Use case example:
 ```